About an MRI scan

 If you decide to have a sedative during the scan, you'll need to arrange for a friend or family member to drive you home afterwards, as you won't be able to drive for 24 hours.

-General anaesthetic is often used when young children and babies have an MRI scan.
-This is because it's very important to stay still during the scan, which young children and babies are often unable to do when they're awake.
+Babies and young children may be given a general anaesthetic before having an MRI scan.
+This is because it's very important to stay still during the scan, which babies and young children are often unable to do when they're awake.

 During the scan

 At certain times during the scan, the scanner will make loud tapping noises.
 This is the electric current in the scanner coils being turned on and off.
 It can be extremely loud and patients have often compared it to standing immediately next to roadworks.